 where $M_s$ denotes the number of semantic classes.
-In combination with the volume density defined in \eqref{eq:nerf}, two semantic distributions $\hat{\bS}({\br})$ and ${\bS}({\br})$ can be obtained at each camera ray $\br$ via the volume rendering operation $\pi$:
+In combination with the volume density of the radiance field $f_\theta$, two semantic distributions $\hat{\bS}({\br})$ and ${\bS}({\br})$ can be obtained at each camera ray $\br$ via the volume rendering operation $\pi$:

 Note that $\hat{\bS}(\br)$ and ${\bS}(\br)$ are both normalized distributions when $\sum_{i=1}^{N} T_i (1-\exp (-\sigma_i\delta_i))=1$.
 We set the background class to sky if $\sum_{i=1}^{N} T_i (1-\exp (-\sigma_i\delta_i))<1$.
 We apply losses to both $\hat{\bS}({\br})$ and ${\bS}({\br})$ for training.
 During inference, the semantic label is determined as the class of the maximum probability in ${\bS}(\br)$.